 The book details how the Founders dealt with tariffs, taxes on the wealthy, the national debt, regional disparities, the census as it affected finances, the ratios of imports to home manufactured goods in ways that are startlingly relevant today.
 He makes the case that affluence played a greater role in the Revolution than has been acknowledged, exploring this theme through the activities of a number of wealthy individuals and pioneering businessmen, including Robert Morris, John Hancock, and Alexander Hamilton, among others.

-In The Founding Fathers, you'll read about how the disparity between social classes affected the Revolution and the ways in which capitalism's growth spurt in the USA helped more of its people climb the economic ladder.
+In The Founding Fathers, you'll read about the ways the American Revolution affected the disparity between social classes and the ways in which capitalism's growth in the US helped citizens climb the economic ladder.

 Fans of David McCullough and Nathaniel Philbrick will enjoy this book's deep dive into American colonial history.

 The program is free of charge and all are welcome.
 Books will be available for purchase and signing at the event through Diane’s Books.